mindproof24/SC_Graph_Agent/reproducibility/figure3/README.md

 - `cluster_identity_top10_edges_3methods.csv`: representative high-ranking
   edges used for biological interpretation;
 - `run_metadata.json`: benchmark scope and record counts.

+The first four comparison tables in this list are generated directly by `benchmark_collectri_methods.py`.
+The runtime tables were assembled from the A*, SCENIC and CellOracle per-cluster timing summaries, and the representative cluster-identity table is a biological interpretation table.
+Standalone builders for those derived tables are not currently included in this folder.

 The deposited metadata records 42,990 CollecTRI pairs, 938,943 raw method edges and 23,112 retained method edges across the three workflows.